 - Additional costs for a custom domain name, third-party application, and themes

-- Monthly payments for domain name, hosting, SEO and marketing
+- Monthly payments for a domain name, hosting, SEO, and marketing

-- Payment plugin may have transaction fees for sales
+- Payment plugins may have transaction fees for sales

-- Additional costs for domain name, third-party applications, and themes
+- Additional costs for a domain name, third-party applications, and themes

 The boom of e-commerce allows businesses to traverse an extensive path where they can generate sales easier than ever before.
 As soon as the pandemic hit every country, it became a major turning point that hinder brands from conducting traditional business.
 This is where e-commerce platforms gained traction.

 If you are looking for an open-source and free-to-install platform, Magento is the top choice.
 But it has its own downside.
 Even though it is free to install, the platform will require you to host your website and have knowledge of web design.